mongodb/atlas-github-action/README.md

 # atlas-github-action

-This is the official GitHub Action for the [MongoDB Atlas CLI](https://github.com/mongodb/mongodb-atlas-cli).
+This is the official GitHub Action for the [MongoDB Atlas CLI](https://github.com/mongodb/mongodb-atlas-cli), published on the [GitHub Marketplace](https://github.com/marketplace/actions/atlas-cli-github-action)

 ## Getting started